RikVoorhaar/bgg-cohomology/README.md

 - Parallelize the computationally intensive parts of the algorithm
 - Add support for a wider class of Lie algebra modules.
 In particular kernels/cokernels/quotients.

-We welcome all feature requests for academic purposes.
+We welcome all suggestions and feature requests for academic purposes.

 ## Credit
 All the code has been written by **Rik Voorhaar**.
- Additional credit goes to **Nicolas Hemelsoet** for many aspects of the algorithm implemented here, and **Anna Lachowska** who gave a lot of advice on the mathematical aspects of this project.
+ Additional credit goes to **Nicolas Hemelsoet** for many aspects of the algorithm implemented here.
  This work has been partially financially supported by **NCCR SwissMAP**.

 This software is free to use and edit.
-When using this software for academic purposes, please cite the relevant paper on the arXiv.
+When using this software for academic purposes, please cite the relevant preprint on the arXiv.
  (Link to be added once the paper is actually on the arXiv.)